bullet-train-co/nice_partials/README.md

 <br/>
 <br/>

-> Would you like to support Magic Test development and have your logo featured here?
+> Would you like to support Nice Partials development and have your logo featured here?
 [Reach out!](http://twitter.com/andrewculver)

 ## Benefits of Nice Partials